 You should also immediately change passwords for all sensitive online accounts for anyone who uses that computer, especially: email accounts, banks, credit cards, credit unions, brokerages, retirement accounts, Mint, and social media accounts like Facebook (which could be used to impersonate you to scam other relatives or friends), etc. Put a fraud alert and/or credit freeze on your credit at each of the three credit bureaus for anyone who might have had tax records or social security numbers in a file on the computer that was compromised.

 Also consider two-factor authentication for any financial accounts.
 That can be done for email and Facebook as well.
 When activated, logging into that website from an unrecognized computer will require a code sent to your cell phone.
 While this can occasionally be annoying, you won’t have to use the code all the time since most of the time you will be using the same few computers.

 Once these sleazy hackers get control of your computer, most security experts agree, it is best to backup your data and reinstall Windows.
 That is the only way to ensure they don’t still have some hidden trojan or malware on your computer to steal your personal data and all your new passwords.

 If someone from your internet provider emails or calls you telling you that your computer is infected, that might actually be true.
 But still be very careful.
+Instead of taking their word for it, get their name and extension number and call them back at the technical support number listed on your bill and tell them you were contacted by them about having a virus.
 I don’t know if they would offer to fix it over the internet for you, but they may ask you to download a free antivirus from their site to fix the issue.
-If you aren’t sure they are legitimate, you can always tell them you will have someone else fix it.
-Or call your internet company’s main support number directly so you know it is them you are talking to.
+If you aren’t comfortable doing that, you can always have someone else fix for you.